ekolivero/foo-bar/README.md

 - [bomb-baby](https://github.com/erik18xk/foo-bar/tree/master/bomb_baby)

-I don't have the problem for the first challange, but was more a tutorial for understanding the logic, and was really easy to solve.
+I don't have the text problem for the first challange, but was more like a tutorial for understanding the logic, and was really easy to solve.

 ## Level 3 COMPLETED